-Five papers focusing on flooding were identified (Table 1: F1-F5).
-They ranged from studies on using community workshops to merge scientific and local knowledge of flooding (Ikeda et al., 2016) to a researcher / poet developing poems from interview transcripts of older people's lived experience of flooding (Miller and Brockie, 2015).
-Three studies used participatory creative methods: participatory theatre to help young people cope with mental health issues related to flooding post-disaster (Contreras et al., 2018), participatory photography to explore questions of flood management (Stephan, 2018), and participatory drawing to understand flood impacts on young children (Mort et al., 2018).
+2015).
+Three studies used participatory creative methods, namely participatory theatre to help young people cope with mental health issues related to flooding post-disaster (Contreras et al., 2018), participatory photography to explore questions of flood management (Stephan, 2018), and participatory drawing to understand flood impacts on young children (Mort et al., 2018).

-In Figure 4, we have classified these seven papers on drought and flooding (Table 1) following the three dimensions introduced in Sect.
-1: i) the goal of the creative practice (raising awareness, instigating action, or both), ii) the doer of the creative practice / the creator of the end-product (completely led by the community, an academic or artist, or co-created between community and academics / artists), and iii) the audience of the creative practice / the end-product (the participants themselves, Table 1.
-Papers on drought (D1, D2) and flooding (F1-F5) found in the literature mapping exercise focusing on creative practice and Global South communities, and the case study (CS) described in Sect.
-3
+In Fig. 4, we classified these seven papers on drought and flooding (Table 1) following the three dimensions introduced in Sect.
+1 regarding (i) the goal of the creative practice (raising awareness, instigating action, or both), (ii) the doer of the creative practice or the creator of the end-product (completely led by the community, an academic or artist, or cocreated between community and academics and/or artists), and (iii) the audience of the creative practice or the endproduct (the participants themselves, other community members, decision makers, the general public, or researchers).
+Figure 4 shows that the papers generally fall into two categories related to the goal and audience dimensions.
+First, there are those discussing creative practice aimed at communicating the impacts of drought or flooding to the general public (D1 and F2) or to researchers (F4 and F5).
+And second, there are those discussing creative practice aimed at instigating action in the participants themselves, either predisaster (D2 and F1) for improving preparedness or post-disaster (F3) for improving recovery.